Colorectal Cancer and Coronavirus (COVID-19)

 This statement does not refer to individuals who are being screened for cancer recurrence or who are being screened as a diagnostic measure due to signs and symptoms of CRC.
 Talk to your doctor if you have a screening scheduled in the near future.

-Do colorectal cancer patients have an increased risk of contracting Coronavirus?
+Do colorectal cancer patients have an increased risk of contracting COVID-19?

 Anyone can get the new coronavirus, but cancer patients and survivors have an increased risk of complications and severe events from coronavirus due to treatments that suppress the immune system.